Click on button above to view GA Watches/Warnings/Special Wx Statements.

 TONIGHT

-Partly cloudy in the evening, then becoming mostly clear.
-Lows around 60.
-East winds around 5 mph.
+Mostly cloudy in the evening, then becoming partly cloudy.
+Lows around 20.
+Northwest winds around 5 mph in the evening, becoming light and variable.

 FRIDAY